Employee Appreciation Day—it's the best day of the year! 😄 🎉 🎶

 While it’s a great idea to celebrate Employee Appreciation Day, it’s important to understand that organizations shouldn’t limit employee appreciation to just one day.
 Every day should be Employee Appreciation Day.

 If you haven’t already, start thinking about creating your own employee recognition program.
 These programs can be a great way to help your team foster a happy, fulfilled, and motivated culture through recognition.
-Supporting a recognition program using an employee recognition platform like Bonusly can make it even easier to use all year round.
+Supporting a recognition program using an employee recognition platform like Bonusly can make it even easier to appreciate your team all year round.